11th & 12th June 2022, Lymington Road, Highcliffe

 A former chef and cookery demonstrator, Lesley’s lively personality makes her a very popular television cook.
 She was a regular part of the team of Ready Steady Cook (BBC2) and This Morning (ITV).
 A recognisable household name Lesley now runs her immensely popular cookery school at Shaftesbury in north Dorset and is also a guest lecturer at Bere Farm Cookery school.
 She has a regular column in Dorset Magazine and often acts as a recognisable spokesman for several large food brands.

 She studied French cuisine for three years at Ealing College, which included time as a chef at the Waldorf Hotel.
 In 1978 Lesley joined Prue Leith’s Restaurant and was quickly promoted to position as senior chef.
 She gained then worked as a freelance corporate chef and caterer for government officials before joining Leith’s school of food and wine as an instructor, rising to head teacher.

 She often represented British food at international cookery displays, taking as her theme ‘good food for health’s sake’.
-She has written 20 cookery books and supported Christchurch Food Festival with its work in schools since its inception in the year 2000.
+She has written 20 cookery books and supported Christchurch Food Festival with its work as patron in schools since its inception in the year 2000.

 Miss Witt is a world class chocolatier, teacher, demonstrator and judge.